Javeed004/Excel_job_sim/README.md

-## Excel Job Simulator at The JPMorgan Chase & Co.
+### Excel Job Simulator at The JPMorgan Chase & Co.

 ---

 ## Overview

 This program is designed to help participants develop skills in Excel for data analysis, visualization, and storytelling.
 The tasks in this program cover a range of essential Excel functions, from keyboard shortcuts to advanced data visualization and narrative techniques.
 By the end of the program, participants will be able to efficiently clean and explore data, create insightful visualizations, automate tasks with VBA, and communicate data-driven stories compellingly.
+Upon completion, participants will receive a program completion certificate.

 ## Tasks